Copycat Starbucks Sugar Plum Cheese Danish

 Except, as it turns out, those treats really add up in the budget.

-Fortunately, with some frozen puff pastry on hand, it’s easy to make the sugar plum cheese danish at home.
+Fortunately, with some frozen puff pastry on hand, it’s easy to make the Starbucks sugar plum cheese danish at home.

-what is a sugar plum?
+What is a sugar plum?

 When the holidays roll around we hear a lot about sugar plums, but it’s not actually a varietal of plum.